ezhangle/node-dtrace-provider/README.md

 first argument; the second argument is an optional module name.
 Both arguments are strings.
-This is a compatibility function left to allow the existing node apps using this extension to be able to work without modifying their code: this function is not exposed under Windows.
+This is a compatibility function left to allow the existing node apps using this extension to be able to work without modifying their code on all supported platforms.

 *Option 2 (cross-platform way):*